Empowering individuals and families to find

 Bonding with horses facilitates a process in which clients can gain insight into their circumstances and how they currently interact in them through experience, as well as practice change in a forgiving environment.
 Along the way, clients develop confidence, patience, mutual respect, responsibility, problem-solving abilities, healthy coping techniques, and other life skills organically through interactions with the horses.

 Meagan works to serve clients with compassion and competence.
-She integrates professional Christian counseling with equine assisted learning and psychotherapeutic interventions to help clients find mental, emotional, and spiritual wholeness.
+She integrates professional Christian counseling with trauma-focused equine assisted psychotherapy to help clients find mental, emotional, and spiritual wholeness.
 Her passion is for restoring relationships and watching individuals grow.
 Meagan works with individuals, couples, families, and small groups struggling with a wide variety of issues: